dpryan79/bioconda_bioconductor_interface/PackageNotes.md

 For some reason, the package enforces using `-T` while linking, which breaks things on OSX with clang.

-# NetPathMiner

-Libsbml2 (python-libsbml) is only available for Linux for some reason, so this package can only be built for Linux.

 # Rbowtie2

 This requires zlib, so should specify `zlib` in the `SystemRequirements`.